 3. Awareness Building

 The HNB wellness committee realized it was one thing to offer 70 different wellness activities to their employees throughout the year, but it’s another to actually get their employees to participate.
-Achieving the goal of 80% employee engagement in the program could only be accomplished through a solid communication strategy.
+Achieving the goal of 80% engagement in the employee wellness program could only be accomplished through a solid communication strategy.